gadicc/meteor-blaze-virtual-dom/README.md

 1. A renderer can process the queue (using a map from vdom<->dom), and with a max time limit for a single run.

+This really is just a proof-of-concept.
+Very limited scenarios were tested.
+Need to
+consider:

+* DOM manipulation e.g. by a jQuery plugin -- probably will work
+* But, lifecycle callbacks would need to map to the real DOM
+* Probably a lot of other things :>

 **Possible Improvements**

 1. Optimization.
 We just go through the queue, even if some entries have become